fqqlsun/LEAF_production/docs/user_manual.md

 *  A registered Google Cloud Account and valid authentication.
 These are mandentory requirments to access GEE API.
 *  Installation of [Anaconda](https://www.anaconda.com/) and [GEE Python API](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api-guiattard) on the user's local computer.
 Anaconda is a widely-used Python distribution suitable for most data science applcations.
-* Clone or download the LEAF production tool from GitHub and save it it in a dedicated directory on the local computer.
+* Clone or download the LEAF production tool from GitHub and save it in a dedicated directory on the local computer.

 ### 1.1 Create a Google Cloud Account and Obtain an Authentication Credential
 See [link](https://cloud.google.com/apigee/docs/hybrid/v1.1/precog-gcpaccount) for the steps to create a Google Cloud account.